The Otterhound Club relies on your support,

 Information & Events

-The Show Schedule can be found here
+The judges show critique can be found here

 On Sunday 02 April 2017 the club held its annual Open Show being held at Baginton Village Hall.

 The judges report is available on the link below:

 The following article is taken from the Otterhound Club Spring newsletter and is courtesy of Ian and Daryl Brotchie.